 - Strangeness in Quantum Physics

-- Summer Connection at Eastman School of Music
+- Summer Connection with the Eastman School of Music

 - What’s Up Doc?
 Exploring the Pre-Med Experience

 With Taste of College, students get a jump-start on their college career.
-This program allows students to earn college credit and study among Rochester undergraduates.
-The classes motivate students to explore subjects typically reserved for study on a collegiate level.
+This program allows you to earn college credit and study among Rochester undergraduates.
+The classes motivate you to explore subjects typically reserved for study on a collegiate level.
 Courses are offered during the University’s fall, spring, and summer academic semesters, and credits are transferable to most colleges and universities.

 RO | 11–12 | UR | Int’l